Objective research and reviews to aid investing decisions | Wednesday, February 8, 2012 | S&P 500 (SPY) 134.80 +0.01 | Gold (GLD) 168.17 -1.53

-The following chart shows the average daily S&P 500 Index returns for the three trading days before (T-3 to T-1) and the three trading days after (T+1 to T+3) Thanksgiving over the entire sample period, with one standard deviation variability ranges.
-The mean daily return for all trading days in the sample is 0.03%.
-Results on average suggest:
+The following chart shows average daily S&P 500 Index returns for the three trading days before (T-3 to T-1) and the three trading days after (T+1 to T+3) Thanksgiving over the full sample period, with one standard deviation variability ranges.
+The average daily return for all trading days in the sample is 0.035%.
+Results suggest:

 • Strength and low volatility during the trading days just before and just after Thanksgiving.